lukekevin/lukestropy/README.md

 # lukestropy
-Collection of various utilities scrapped from popular python codes for astronomy and more specifically FRB astronomy.
+Collection of various utilities grapped and compiled in a terminal version of python from various surveys for astronomy and more specifically FRB astronomy.

 ## Requirments
 For running the codes successfully you will  need